shazee257/mongoose-easy-paginate/README.md

 ## Features

 - 🚀 Simple and easy-to-use pagination functions.
+- ⚡️ Lightweight implementation
+- 📦 Zero dependencies - only requires mongoose as a peer dependency
+- 💪 Full TypeScript support
 - 🔄 Supports sorting and field selection, populate options
-- 📦 Lightweight implementation
-- 💪 Full TypeScript support
 - 🔄 Also added id field as replica of _id in each document